erictolson/tasky/README.md

 > You can also **persist your task data** by mounting a volume:
 > ```bash
-> docker run -it --name tasky-dev -v $PWD/tasks.json:/app/tasks.json tasky
+> docker run -it --name tasky-dev -v $PWD/tasks.db:/app/tasks.db tasky
 > ```
-> This ensures your tasks are saved between container runs.
+> This ensures your task database is saved between container runs.

 ---